 Tel: +90 533 4876254

-ICANN’s mission is to help ensure a stable, secure & unified international Internet.
+ICANN’s mission is to help ensure a stable, secure and unified international Internet.
 To reach another person on the Internet, you need to type an address into your computer or other device – a name or a number.
 That address must be unique so computers know where to find each other.
-ICANN helps coordinate & support these unique identifiers across the globe.
-ICANN was formed in 1998 as a not-for-profit public-benefit corporation and a community with participants from all over the international.
+ICANN helps coordinate and support these unique identifiers across the world.
+ICANN was formed in 1998 as a not-for-profit public-benefit corporation & a community with participants from all over the globe.